nucypher/nucypher/docs/source/guides/federated_testnet_guide.rst

 Configure a NuFT Node
 ---------------------

-Stage A | Install The Nucypher Environment
+Stage A | Install The NuCypher Environment
 ------------------------------------------

 1. Install Python and Git